 Lawrence dedicates her artistry and energy to address: POC racial injustice, police brutality, mass-incarceration, gentrification, misrepresentation of Native Americans in education/mainstream United States media, climate injustice & violation of Native Treaty Laws, blood quantum and disenrollment issues, foster youth, suicide prevention, violence against women, and many other causes.

 Since graduation, this indigenous vocalist has released her debut single entitled “Alcatraz” a folk song (January ‘17) followed by the release of "Generations" (July '17) a hip-hop track featuring 14 y/o Lil Deya.
 To end 2017, she released "Don't Count Me Out" (December '17) featuring indigenous vocalist/emcee Desirae Harp.
-"Songbird" is the first single to be released from Lawrence's debut album EPICENTER which will be released in August, 2018.
+"Songbird" was the first single released from Lawrence's debut album EPICENTER which was released in August, 2018.

-Lawrence will continue traveling the Nation pursuing her career as a musician/activist in the genres of Traditional Folk, Hip Hop, R&B/Soul, and Spoken Word Poetry while based out of the cities of Seattle/San Francisco.
+Lawrence will continue traveling the Nation pursuing her career as a musician in the genres of Traditional Folk, Hip Hop, R&B/Soul, and Spoken Word Poetry while based out of the cities of San Francisco/Seattle.